Management Lessons from the Collapsed Kraft Heinz-Unilever Takeover

 However, this austere approach has drawn criticism from long term investors and rival business leaders for stifling the long-term growth of businesses and their workforce.
-They would instead prefer a more sustainable strategy, as shown by Unliever and its chief executive Paul Polman, which has invested heavily in corporate social responsibility and the environment, particularly regarding its supply chains in the developing world, even if it lowers profits.
+They would instead prefer a more sustainable strategy, as shown by Unliever and its chief executive, and CMI Gold Medal Winner, Paul Polman, which has invested heavily in corporate social responsibility and the environment, particularly regarding its supply chains in the developing world, even if it lowers profits.

 Polman took to the stage in Davos to call for business leaders to “unstereotype the workplace” and Unilever has a 36-strong European Works Council which has a requirement to be kept informed on the intricacies of a potential takeover.